tholman/the-indie-web/content/posts/2020-03-01-best-of-plottertwitter-february.md

 {{< twitter 1226991889292972033 >}}

-Arjan van der Meij plotted a series of hands, counting up in 10 bits.
-Super nerdy, and super unique!

-{{< twitter 1226995121566158853 >}}

 Franz Jungreitmayr created a digital bee.
 Is it hand-drawn or is it done with a plotter?

 {{< twitter 1228968332885479425 >}}